Sniky83/DnaToProtein/README.md

 # DnaToProtein

-Hi everyone, I coded from scratch a way to extract Protein from SARS-CoV-2 complete Genome (the currently epidemic Coronavirus).
+Hi everyone, I coded from scratch a way to extract Proteins from SARS-CoV-2 complete Genome (the currently epidemic Coronavirus).
+I start with the DNA of the coronavirus and I transcript nucleotides to an RNA Messenger.
+When I have the RNA Messenger I translate the RNA to a new form for the last part.
+For the last part I have the result of the translation of my RNA and I transfer it to an array of amino acids which are gonna be my final protein.
-You could find on the tool the "Program.cs" files which contains all the code.
+You could find on the tool the "Program.cs" file which contains all the code.

 You will see different methods and these are processes names to transform your DNA to Protein.